-It is the intent of the School District of Elcho to comply with both the letter and the spirit of the law in making certain discrimination does not exist in its policies, regulations, and operations.
-Complaint procedures for Title IX, Section 504 and Americans with Disabilities Act have been established for students, their parents, and employees who feel discrimination has been shown by the School District of Elcho.
+It is the intent of the Elcho School District to comply with both the letter and the spirit of the law in making certain discrimination does not exist in its policies, regulations, and operations.
+Complaint procedures for Title IX, Section 504 and Americans with Disabilities Act have been established for students, their parents, and employees who feel discrimination has been shown by the Elcho School District.